wilson0x4d/once-crunch/README.md

 #### Manual Installation/Copying

-If you manually install/copy the game files you should know that Once Crunch expected the root of the game to be the directory `/data/once-human` inside of the container, and, the `-DataDir` parameter you pass to `run-container.ps1` gets mapped to `/data/` (too obvious?)
+If you manually install/copy the game files you should know that Once Crunch expects the root of the game to be the directory `/data/once-human` inside of the container, and, the `-DataDir` parameter you pass to `run-container.ps1` gets mapped to `/data/` (too obvious?)
 If you followed the instructions above the "once-human" directory should exist side-by-side with the "once-crunch" directory created by `git clone`.

 #### Using `steamcmd`